ScriptedBits/Emulator-Auto-downloads/README.md

 # Announcement 🚀 #

+# Exciting News: Emulator Auto-Download v4.0 Is Here! #

-We’re thrilled to announce the release of **Emulator Auto-Download v4.0!** This major update adds support for downloading Windows, Mac, and Linux versions of over 30 emulators, along with a completely rewritten menu system and extensive back end improvements in a full GUI.
+We’re proud to introduce Emulator Auto-Download v4.0, a major update packed with powerful new features and enhancements.
+This latest version now supports downloading Windows, Mac, and Linux versions of over 30 different emulators.
+We've also redesigned the menu system from the ground up and implemented comprehensive back-end improvements, delivering a seamless and fully integrated GUI experience.

 ![EAD-4 0-main-menu](https://github.com/user-attachments/assets/ac535165-e1fb-478e-97bf-7e0e5eea6a8e)